-For persons who transition from GA or a GAMP, the BadgerCare Plus Core Plan enrollment year will be a continuous period of enrollment that begins on January 1, 2009, and ends during January, February, or March of 2010.
+Core Plan enrollment year will be a continuous period of enrollment that begins on January 1, 2009, and ends during January, February, or March of 2010.
 (The earliest end date for the enrollment year would be January 1, 2010, and the latest end date would be March 31, 2010.)
 The enrollment year is staggered over three months to allow adequate time for the DHS to process renewal applications.

-If a member who transitioned from GA or GAMP loses eligibility for the Core Plan, that member cannot re-enroll in the Core Plan until the plan becomes available for new members.
+If a member who transitioned from GAMP or GA loses eligibility for the Core Plan, that member cannot reapply for enrollment in the Core Plan until June 15, 2009, when the plan becomes available for new members.

-If the member becomes eligible for and switches into the BadgerCare Plus Benchmark Plan, the member's enrollment year will reset under the Benchmark Plan.
+If the member becomes eligible for and switches into the Benchmark Plan, the member's enrollment year will reset under the Benchmark Plan.